 Moa Samoa sauce

-The name alone attracted me to this sauce from the cookbook Me'a Kai.
+The name alone attracted me to this sauce from Robert Oliver's cookbook Me'a Kai.
 The taste has made it a staple in my fridge.

 - Put all ingredients into a pot and reduce until almost as thick and dark as a treacle.